matthewjdenny/SoDA-Workshop-Series-Introduction-to-Data-Science/README.md

     * You can download the R script for this workshop [here](https://github.com/matthewjdenny/SoDA-Workshop-Series-Introduction-to-Data-Science/blob/master/Workshop_Scripts/Workshop_11-Dealing_with_Messy_Data.R).
     * You can download the data for this workshop [here](https://github.com/matthewjdenny/SoDA-Workshop-Series-Introduction-to-Data-Science/blob/master/Workshop_Data/Workshop_11-Messy_Data.csv).

+14. **12-7-17: Data Management by Example**:
+    * In this workshop we will try to wrap up what we have covered this semester in the form of some review and an exercise.
+We will try out some practical data management tasks on an example dataset after I review the key concepts we have covered so far this semester.
+This will be the last workshop for the Fall semester, so I will leave you all with an additional assignment to try out for yourselves over Winter break before we resume the workshop series in the Spring.
+     * You can find the slides for this workshop [here](https://github.com/matthewjdenny/SoDA-Workshop-Series-Introduction-to-Data-Science/blob/master/Workshop_Materials/Workshop_12-Data_Management_by_Example.pptx).
+    * You can download the R script for this workshop [here](https://github.com/matthewjdenny/SoDA-Workshop-Series-Introduction-to-Data-Science/blob/master/Workshop_Scripts/Workshop_12-Example.R).
+    * You can download the solution R script for this workshop [here](https://github.com/matthewjdenny/SoDA-Workshop-Series-Introduction-to-Data-Science/blob/master/Workshop_Scripts/Workshop_12-Example_Solution.R).
+    * You can download the data for this workshop [here](https://github.com/matthewjdenny/SoDA-Workshop-Series-Introduction-to-Data-Science/blob/master/Workshop_Data/Workshop_12-Synthetic_Tweets.RData).